admin@neurovita.com.au or 1300 034 812

 Author: Rickey Hickman (Snr Occupational Therapist)

-Life after a Stroke is challenging, but you can still live a full and happy life.
+Life after a Stroke is challenging, but you can live a full and happy life.
 One way to fast track your way to that life is through occupational therapy (OT).
 OT's help you regain function and enhance independence and ultimately improve your quality of life.
 Using specialised training an OT will prescribe equipment and home modifications, take you through targeted exercise and empower you with game changing strategies.
 OT is an invaluable guide on your road back the life you want.

 Let's dive deeper into Stroke Rehab and the OT role.